 As we commence exploring the mysterious chapter of music, we discover that, like the book of

-nature as a whole (which could be divided into energy, space and time), music (which comprises harmony, melody and rhythm) also bears the
+nature as a whole (which could be divided into energy, space and time), music is comprised of harmony, melody and rhythm also bearing the

 God’s triune fingerprint in music starts to become more evident as we discover its three elements

-to be irreducible yet inseparably intertwined comparable to the bible’s Three
+to be irreducible yet inseparably intertwined and even specifically comparable to the bible’s Three